tilschuenemann/tmdb-async-movies/README.md

 # movieparse

-movieparse is a lazy utility for looking up movie metadata from [TMDB](https://www.themoviedb.org/) using movie release year and title.
+`movieparse` is a lazy utility for fetching bulk movie data from [TMDB](https://www.themoviedb.org/) using movie release year and title.
 It has both an
 Python API and CLI.

 ## Installation